-Metal roofs in Arizona require very little maintenance.
-Metal roofs will last upwards of 50 years!
-There are many different types of metal roofing options available for Arizona residents such as standing seam, corrugated, stone coated, and painted which allows you to select a metal roof that replicates the visual aesthetic of tile, shingles, slate or wood shakes.
+Metal roofs in Arizona require very little maintenance and can last an upwards of 50 years!
+There are many different types of metal roofing options available for Arizona residents, such as standing seam, corrugated, stone coated, and painted.
+Painted metal roofs are popular because they allow you to select a metal roof that replicates the visual aesthetic of tile, shingles, slate, or wood shakes.
 All metal roofing is considered "Cool Roofs" by the US Environmental Protection Agency.
-This is because metal roofing can be painted any color, including colors on the lighter end of the spectrum which will prevent solar heat gain.
+This is because metal roofing can be painted any color, including colors on the lighter end of the spectrum, which will prevent solar heat gain.

 Metal roofs let snow and rain run off efficiently.
-Metal roofs are sleek, hard surfaces and thus rain and snow (which is not really a consideration in Phoenix) can shed off with ease.
-If snow is a factor, as it can be in Northern Arizona such as Flagstaff, it would be good to know that shedding snow will not compromise the integrity of the roof and cause collapsing of the structure.
+Metal roofs are sleek, hard surfaces and thus rain and snow (which is not much of a consideration in Phoenix) can shed off with ease.
+If snow is a factor, as it can be in Northern Arizona, like Flagstaff, it's useful to know that shedding snow will not compromise the integrity of the roof and cause collapsing of the structure.

-Speaking of structure, metal roofs are lightweight, in comparison to most other roofing materials.
-Which also means that in terms of structural soundness you most likely will have nothing to worry about.
+Speaking of structure, metal roofs are lightweight in comparison to most other roofing materials, which also means that in terms of structural soundness, you most likely will have nothing to worry about.
 However, metal can dent.
 If a hail storm comes through Arizona, chances are your metal roof will experience denting.
-Also, metal roofs are susceptible to expansion and contraction due to Arizona temperature changes.
+Metal roofs are also susceptible to expansion and contraction due to Arizona temperature changes.

 This is where we get the term standing seam, because the seam is raised or standing, as opposed to flush-mounted.